How To Finance a Car From a Private Seller

 Research Lenders

 Research and compare private seller loans from different lenders, including banks, credit unions and online lenders.
-Contact the lender by phone to find out what documents you need and ensure you understand their requirements for a private-party loan, including any minimum FICO score.
+Contact the lender by phone to determine the required documents and confirm their specific requirements for a loan to buy a vehicle from a private party, including any minimum FICO score.

 Research the Process in Your State

-Check with your state's vehicle licensing department to determine the process of registering your vehicle, including the bank's lien on your vehicle title.
-To register your car, the licensing department could require the seller to sign over the title to you, plus a bill of sale documenting the transaction and a copy of your promissory note from the lender.
+Check with your state's vehicle licensing department to determine the process of registering your vehicle, including the lender's lien on your vehicle title.
+To register your car, the licensing department may require the seller to sign over the title to you, along with a bill of sale documenting the transaction and a copy of your lender's promissory note.

 Get Preapproved or Prequalified for a Private Party Loan